 Comma and the Vocative Case,

 —, ——, ———

 Exclamation Mark, !

 Parentheses, ( )

 Question Mark, ?

 Properly Punctuated arose from my frustration with the lack of commas!!!
 Yes, I am a comma queen, but it is so frustrating to have to re-read dialogue and paragraphs, trying to suss out who is speaking and to whom.

-I’m fairly laidback at the occasional errors, but the more I read and the more mistakes I found, the more I started to look for them.
+I’m fairly laidback at the occasional errors, but the more I read and the more mistakes I find, the more I start to look for them.
 Hence the Properly Punctuated posts, as I do realize that there are so many rules about punctuation, that a central location would be handy for anyone self-editing their work.

 Properly Punctuated is…

 …all about the periods, commas, semicolons, colons, parentheses, dashes and hyphens, exclamation and question marks, the apostrophes and quotation marks, slashes, backslashes, and more.
 The posts also explore how punctuation delineates who is speaking or to whom another character is speaking — and the sarcasm or irony levels, lol.
 I’ll bet you won’t believe the number of ways a period is used!